-During the next ten years of this plan, Greater Wellington will be procuring a range of passenger transport assets costing a total of \$523.1 million.
+During the next ten years of this plan, Greater Wellington will be procuring a range of passenger transport assets costing a total of \$529.9 million.

 Greater Wellington has a legal opinion saying that, in accordance with the Land Transport Management Act 2003, the new public transport infrastructure must be owned by a Council Controlled Trading Organisation (CCTO).
-We propose to set up four new CCTOs for this purpose.
-The formation of these CCTOs is subject to consultation as part of this Plan.
+We will be setting up four new CCTOs for this purpose.

 Comprehensive asset procurement strategies and asset management plans will be developed.
 The asset management plans will be developed in accordance with the International Infrastructure Management Manual which sets out New Zealand best practice.
 The new passenger transport assets will be maintained to meet the levels of service specified in these asset management plans.

 Capital infrastructure programme

-This 2006-16 LTCCP provides for a total of \$523.1 million of new and upgraded passenger transport capital infrastructure.
+This 2006-16 LTCCP provides for a total of \$529.9 million of new and upgraded passenger transport capital infrastructure.

-Rail rolling stock \$343.1 million Real time information \$8.7 million Electronic integrated ticketing \$6.1 million Rail station maintenance and upgrade \$15.0 million Porirua Bus and Rail Interchange \$10.0 million Raumati Station \$5.0 million Lindale Bus and Rail Interchange \$10.0 million Bus and rail accessibility improvements \$102.3 million Passenger transport service reliability improvements \$22.9 million Total \$523.1 million
+Rail rolling stock and track improvement \$349.7 million Real time information \$8.7 million Electronic integrated ticketing \$6.2 million Rail station maintenance and upgrade \$18.9 million Raumati Station \$5.0 million Lindale Bus and Rail Interchange \$10.0 million Bus and rail accessibility improvements \$103.3 million Passenger transport service improvements \$23.8 million Transport model \$4.3 million Total \$529.9 million

-Includes 58 new electric units and the refurbishment of existing Ganz Mavag units
+\ Includes 58 new electric units and the refurbishment of existing Ganz Mavag units